Last Updated on January 13, 2022 by Danny

 The Alesis Nitro Mesh Kit delivers a superb sound for its price point.
 It is versatile and quite—perfect for practicing at home.
-Although it may not satisfy the needs of advanced drummers, this is a good drum set for beginners and offers great value for your money.
+Although it may not satisfy the needs of advanced drummers, this is a good electronic drum set for beginners and offers great value for your money.